AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

 ---

-⚠️ Make a NAND backup before proceeding!
+⚠️ Create a NAND backup before proceeding!
 If you bricked your console OS, see the [restore](#restoring-an-original-font) section.

 ⚠️ Never uninstall CFW while any modded system titles are installed.
-It will result in an unbootable state and you'll need the [ntrboot](https://www.flashcarts.net/ds-quick-start-guide) DS flashcart to recover.
+It will result in an unbootable state and you'll need the [ntrboot](https://www.flashcarts.net/ds-quick-start-guide) DS flashcart to recover it.

 What you need:
 - [Luma3DS custom firmware](https://3ds.hacks.guide/)